 If you want to find out what your options are locally, in terms of training and/or volunteering opportunities, be prepared to do some legwork and get in touch with some local nursery providers.
 Ask to have a chat with the owner or a senior manager; many settings are looking to expand their staff so they should be responsive.

-It may also be useful to contact the local authority early years team, whose details you should be able to find via the main local authority website for your area.
+It may also be useful to contact your nearest local authority early years team, whose details you should be able to find via the main local authority website for your area.
 Here you can find lists of links to local authorities in England; in Wales; in Scotland; and in Northern Ireland.
+Many local authorities advertise early years education jobs and other opportunities on their own websites.

 Alternative training routes